 - Find and select a storage area with foot traffic that does not have a lot of light.

 - Use a clean microfiber cloth or dry soft paintbrush to remove dust from all the artwork going into long-term storage.

 - Whenever you work with framed art, tightly wrap the pieces in a protective covering such as a storage blanket or bubble wrap and secure it with packing tape.
 Using boxes helps protect the frames.
 Also, check if the frames need a quality polish before being stored.

-- If you are wanting to know how to store canvas paintings that are unframed, use a sheet of silicone release paper to cover the front of the canvas.
+- If you want to know how to store unframed artwork, use a sheet of silicone release paper to cover the front of the canvas.
 Then, wrap it in glassine paper.
 Avoid creating an airtight seal so you will not accidentally cause a greenhouse that can allow mold and bacteria to grow.